Avatar

 Drug Metabolism Prediction Using Graph-based Learning

-• Built a deep graph convolutional network (GCN) using Pytorch to predict drug metabolism
+• Built a deep graph convolutional network (GCN) using Pytorch to predict drug metabolism.

-• Proposed the use molecular representations learned through GCNs to identify metabolically labile atoms.
+• Proposed the use of molecular representations learned through GCNs to identify metabolically labile atoms.
 Compared to traditional feature extraction methods.

-• Completed written thesis and oral defense in April 2020
+• Completed written thesis and oral defense in April 2020.

 Software Engineering Intern